gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_module.rst

 | The MOVEMotor module is required to control the MOVEmotor buggy.
 | There are 2 major versions of the MOVEMotor: v2 and v3.1
+| They have different chip sets to control the motors and so have different coding in their modules.

 | Download the v2 module file :download:`MOVEMotor_v2.py module <files/MOVEMotor_v2.py>`.
+| or
 | Download the v3.1 module file :download:`MOVEMotor_v31.py module <files/MOVEMotor_v31.py>`.

 After downloading, **rename the file to MOVEMotor.py** so that importing the module works using the code below.